-My Account can be used by businesses that have one location and a single meter or by businesses that have multiple locations and meters.
-It gives you secure access to view and manage account preferences, view and pay bills, set up a Direct Debit, view meter readings, as well as register for additional services such as waste water.
-If you are a business with multiple locations then please contact us first and we can set you up, if you have a single site then you can sign up now!
+My Account can be used by businesses that have single and multiple sites.
+It gives you secure access to view and manage account preferences, view, export and pay bills, sign up for Direct Debit, view meter readings, find your meter, submit meter readings, export metering data, as well as register for additional services such as waste water.

 What are your service levels?